-- 1. To insure that a safe living and working environment exists for all students, employees, vendors and visitors. - 2.
+- 1. To insure that a safe living and working environment exists for all the campus community to include students, employees, vendors and visitors. - 2.
 To educate each Coastal Bend College employee of his/her responsibility for reporting unsafe and hazardous conditions which they encounter. - 3.
 To promote safety training for all employees and to document that safety training is being provided.